-A special awards ceremony will be held to recognize these students and others in February.
+Winter Achievement Night is a special awards ceremony held to recognize these students and others in February.
 Parents and family members are strongly encouraged to attend and show their support.
 Parents may also be called upon to provide refreshments for this activity.

 National FFA Convention: This year in October the FFA organization will hold its National Convention in Indianapolis, Indiana.
-This convention is attended by more than 50,000 FFA members from around the United States as well as Puerto Rico and Guam.
+This convention is attended by more than 60,000 FFA members from around the United States as well as Puerto Rico and Guam.
 A large number of national contests are held here for students who have excelled through Chapter, District and State competitions, and awards are given out to outstanding members.
+Due to COVID-19 & COVID Variants, Northwestern will not be attending this year.